exercism/elixir/exercises/concept/city-office/.docs/instructions.md

 but instead require splitting the string into a predefined number of single-letter inputs.
 ```

-The typespec should explain that the function accepts a single argument, a string, and returns a list of string.
+The typespec should explain that the function accepts a single argument, a string, and returns a list of strings.

 ## 4. Document checking if a value fits a field with a max length